OS2G/constitution/constitution.md

     **Upon the dissolution of the RSO the officers and advisors shall after paying or making provisions for the payment of all liabilities of the RSO, dispose of all the assets of RSO exclusively for charitable, educational, religious, or scientific purpose as shall at the time qualify as an exempt organization.
 Under section 501C of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue Law), as the officers and advisors shall determine.
 Any such assets not disposed of shall be disposed of by the Office of Vice Chancellor of Student Affairs, exclusively for such purposes to such organization(s), as determined by the Office of Vice Chancellor of Student Affairs.**

-# ARTICLE X - Parliamentary Authority
+# ARTICLE IX - Parliamentary Authority

-The rules contained in the current edition of *Robert's Rules of Order Newly* Revised shall govern RSO in all cases to which they are applicable and in which they are not inconsistent with the constitution and any special rules of order RSO may adopt.
+The rules contained in the current edition of *Robert's Rules of Order Newly Revised* shall govern the RSO in all cases to which they are applicable and in which they are not inconsistent with the constitution and any special rules of order the RSO may adopt.

-# ARTICLE XI - RSO Elections
+# ARTICLE X - RSO Elections

 1. ASUN Definitions and deadlines